Anyone who remembers the introduction of...

 I think that's good - but where to start?

 Knowledge is power!
 That's why our recommendation is to get trained first and then go from there.
-We offer a two-day training programme consisting of four practical and theoretical parts.
+We offer a two-day training programme consisting of four practical and theoretical sessionsShare.
 You can find out more on our training pages

 As an organisation with sovereign tasks, you are largely exempt from drone flight laws.
-However, in your own interest, you should have a basic knowledge of how to handle drones
+However, in your own interest, you should have basic knowledge of how to handle drones

 Once you have completed the short training course, you will need to purchase a drone with accessories.
 You should budget between 15,000€ and 30,000€.
 Compared to 3,000€ solutions, the extra cost is undoubtedly worth it.
 The decisive point is usually the built-in camera technology.
 High-quality models feature lightning-fast camera stabilisation (also known as a gimbal), 640 pixels in the thermal image and multiple optical zoom